 It can be easy to mistake symptoms of a cold, the flu, or bronchitis for COVID-19.
 This is especially tricky because the symptoms of COVID-19 can be mild.
 You won’t be able to tell if COVID-19 is causing your symptoms without a lab test for the virus.
 Your doctor can help you know if you need a test.

 Bronchitis doesn’t cause COVID-19 or make you more likely to get it.
 But if you have chronic bronchitis or other health problems, you’re more likely to get very sick if you do catch COVID-19.
 (Many conditions put people at higher risk with COVID-19.)

 Research shows that almost half of people who have COVID-19 have mild symptoms but can still spread the virus.
 So if you’ve had chronic bronchitis or other lung problems like asthma or lung disease, take extra care to not get sick.
+While there are vaccines available, it is unclear when they will be readily aviable to the public.
 This means you should, like everyone else, make sure to:

 - Wash your hands often and/or use hand sanitizer.

 - Stay away from people who are sick, even with mild colds.